asejal/BasicUnixLinuxShell/README.md

 # BasicUnixLinuxShell
-Implemented a simple shell that handles internal commands and like ‘cd’, ‘echo’, ‘history’, ‘pwd’ and ‘exit’ directly some of their flags and external commands like ‘ls’, ‘cat’, ‘date’, ‘rm’ and ‘mkdir’ and some of their flags through individual programs by creating a new process, using the fork() and execl() family system calls to run the individual program along with error handling through C code and Operating Systems concepts.
+Implemented a simple shell that handles internal commands like ‘cd’, ‘echo’, ‘history’, ‘pwd’ and ‘exit’ directly as well as some of their flags and external commands like ‘ls’, ‘cat’, ‘date’, ‘rm’ and ‘mkdir’ and some of their flags through individual programs by creating a new process, using the fork() and execl() family of system calls to run the individual program along with error handling through C code and Operating Systems concepts.

 ------------------------------------------------------------------------------------------------------
 Brief Details of Files :